-SPIRe part of research group awarded funding under H2020
+SPIRe part of research group awarded funding over H2020

 UCD SPIRe, under Professor Ben Tonra, is one of eight institutional partners in the GLOBUS project (Reconsidering European Contributions to Global Justice), which succeeded in a tough competition for funding within the EU's Horizon 2020, the world's largest research programme.
 GLOBUS, which has been granted 2.5 million euros over four years was top of a list of 45 projects submitted for the call 'Europe's contribution to a value-based global order and its contestants'.

-An information meeting about SPIRe's Erasmus exchanges for 2016/17 will be held on Thursday 26th November at 1pm in G317.
-The deadline for completed applications for the SPIRe Erasmus exchange programme for 2016/17 will be Wednesday 3rd February.
+The deadline for completed applications for the SPIRe Erasmus exchange programme for 2016/17 is Wednesday 3rd February at 3pm.

 UCD School of Politics and International Relations (SPIRe)